itszn/chrome-wasm-debugger/README.md

 - `si` Single step
 - `c` Continue execution
 - `x/<num>[bhw][xd] <address>` Examine memory like gdb.
 Must be broken to use.
+- Printing stack values on step

 ### Limitiations
 - Many
+- Cannot see locals
 - Currently only works for a single page.
 If you change debug targets you will have to reload the plugin
 - Cannot catch crashes
 - Not sure how it would handle thread stuff but might be ok